Emanuele Filiberto of Savoy, Prince of Venice

 Emanuele Filiberto Umberto Reza Ciro René Maria di Savoia (born 22 June 1972) is a member of the House of Savoy.
-He is the son and heir of Vittorio Emanuele of Savoy and only male-line grandson of Umberto II, the last King of Italy.
-As heir-apparent to the disputed headship of the House of Savoy, Emanuele Filiberto styles himself as "Prince of Venice" and "Prince of Piedmont".
+He is the son of Vittorio Emanuele of Savoy and only male-line grandson of Umberto II, the last King of Italy.
+In 2024, Emanuele Filiberto became one of two claimants to the headship of the House of Savoy after the death of his father.

-Emanuele Filiberto grew up as an exile from Italy, because until November 2002 the Italian constitution prohibited the male issue of the Savoy kings of Italy from entering or staying on Italian territory.
-Since returning to Italy, he has made many appearances on national television, including his participation as a contestant in Ballando con le stelle (the Italian version of Dancing with the Stars), and the Sanremo Music Festival.
+Emanuele Filiberto grew up in exile since the Italian constitution at the time prohibited the male issue of the Savoy kings of Italy from entering or staying on Italian territory.
+Since returning to Italy following the lifting of the ban in 2002, he has made many appearances on national television, including his participation as a contestant in Ballando con le stelle (the Italian version of Dancing with the Stars), and the Sanremo Music Festival.

-He is married to French actress Clotilde Courau.
+In 2003, he married French actress Clotilde Courau.
+In March 2025, he announced that the couple has been separated since 2021.